longieirl/openvpn/README.md

 # Configuration of OpenVPN and Easy-RSA v2.0 on a Raspberry PI using ethernet

 # Prerequisites
-- Assumes you are installing easy-rsa v2.*
+- Assumes you are installing easy-rsa v2.*, different steps for v3.*
 - This has NOT been tested using wireless (wlan0)
-- Open 1194 and enable UDP port forwarding on your router
+- Setup static IP address i.e. 10.0.1.20 will be used in this tutorial.
+The router gives the IP address based on the MAC address of the device 'ifconfig eth0'
-- Setup static IP address i.e. 10.0.1.20 will be used in this tutorial
+- Open 1194 and enable UDP port forwarding on your router to the IP address 10.0.1.20

 # Initial Steps
 - Step1.
 Download and install required packages
 ```
-sudo apt-get install iptables openvpn git
+sudo apt-get install iptables openvpn git wget curl
 sudo mkdir /etc/openvpn/easy-rsa/
 sudo cp -rf /usr/share/doc/openvpn/examples/easy-rsa/2.0/* /etc/openvpn/easy-rsa
 ```